 The other Bosporus.
 Coins of Panticapaeum

 The famous "Bosporus strait" is the narrow waterway between Constantinople/Istanbul and the Black Sea.
-The other "Bosporus" is the "Cimmerian" Bosporus, the narrow waterway connecting the Black Sea and the Sea of Azov with the Crimean peninsula on its west side and Panticapaeum (also spelled "Panticipaion," now Kerch) as the city controlling the strait.
-In the 6th-2nd century BC Panticapaeum was a Greek city-state that issued highly artistic coins with Pan on the obverse and labeled "ΠANTI" or "ΠAN" on the reverse.
+The other "Bosporus" is the "Cimmerian" Bosporus, the narrow waterway between the Black Sea and the Sea of Azov.
+On its west side are the Crimean peninsula and Panticapaeum (also spelled "Panticipaion," now Kerch), the city which controlls the strait.
+In the 6th-2nd century BC Panticapaeum was a Greek city-state that issued highly artistic coins with Pan on the obverse and the city name "ΠANTI" or "ΠAN" on the reverse.

 Coin to the right: 28 mm (4 mm larger than a US quarter) and 12.73 grams.
 Left-facing head of Pan, bearded, with ivy wreath with grapes, c.
 340-325 BC (more about it below).